 Applicants must be U.S. citizens, be enrolled in an accredited college, university, or other post-secondary institution, be actively pursuing at a minimum, an associate’s degree, be of high moral character, have maintained at least a “C” average on prior academic work, and have participated in the 4-H foods projects for at least 6 years.
 The majority of the student’s 4-H participation must be in Hancock County 4-H. Recipients will be chosen on the basis of 4-H activities and leadership (50%), community involvement (30%), and application packet, including essay and letter of recommendation (20%).

 This scholarship supports graduating students of Eastern Hancock High School who exhibit high academic and behavioral standards in accordance with the school’s mission.

 Viva Pressler Scholarship Endowment Fund

 Ms. Viva Pressler had a tremendous passion for education, and more specifically the areas of mathematics and the sciences.
 Based on her passion, Ms. Pressler utilized her estate plan to establish the Viva Pressler Scholarship.
-Upon her death, this scholarship endowment fund was formalized via her estate plan and passed to the Community Foundation for implementation.
+Upon her death, this scholarship endowment fund was formalized via her estate plan and passed to the community foundation for implementation.
 This scholarship provides support to a graduating senior or past graduate of a Hancock County public high school who has maintained at least a “B” average in mathematics and science during their high school career and who is planning to continue their education at a post-secondary institution.
-See guidebook for a complete list of requirements.
+See the current HCCF Scholarship Guidebook on this website for a complete list of requirements.